Split in darts: Player eligibility

 After the Tomlin Order, all darts players were eligible to enter any darts competition run by the PDC, the BDO or the WDF.
 From 1998-2001, some BDO-affiliated players competed in the PDC's World Matchplay and World Grand Prix, and some PDC players entered the BDO's World Masters.
 However, no player could compete in both versions of the world championship in the same season and players who reached the last-16 of the world championship could not play in the rival event the following season.
-Players who accummulated enough ranking points to qualify for both world championships could choose which one to play in.
+Players who accumulated enough ranking points to qualify for both world championships could choose which one to play in.

 To play in a BDO / WDF tournament, a player had to agree to comply with the rules of the 1997 Tomlin Order and remain eligible for the BDO World Masters and World Championship, which effectively meant not become a member of the PDPA.
 Players therefore usually had to choose whether to be affiliated to the PDC or the BDO and stay within the jurisdiction of that organisation.
 Players who reached the semi-finals of the BDO world championship were contractually obliged to appear at the event the following year.
 This condition was later violated when Raymond van Barneveld joined the PDC in 2006 shortly after appearing in the BDO world final.
 Mervyn King and Jelle Klaasen did the same in 2007, leading to threats of legal action by the BDO, and subsequently Ted Hankey followed suit in 2012.

-In 2001, the PDC offered all Professional Dart Players Association (PDPA) members a one-year contract to appear in the PDC's three televised major tournaments at the time: the World Championship, the World Matchplay and the World Grand Prix.
+In late 2001, the PDC offered all Professional Dart Players Association (PDPA) members a one-year contract to appear in the PDC's three televised major tournaments at the time: the World Championship, the World Matchplay and the World Grand Prix.
 Players who rejected the contract in order to compete in a different tournament would not be eligible to play in the remaining majors that year.
 It effectively meant that players who wished to play in the Matchplay and the Grand Prix would also have to commit to playing in the PDC World Championship rather than the BDO version.
 However, any player could apply for PDPA membership, and there would be no restrictions on entering other PDC events.
 Entry to most PDC majors is now restricted to members of the PDPA.

 However, there are notable exceptions.
 PDPA Players Championships and Open events often allowed residents of the host country to participate regardless of being a PDPA member or not.
 This leads to anomalies such as Michael van Gerwen winning the PDC Open Holland in 2006 whilst being a BDO player at the time.